serenity-is/docs/services/list_request_handler.md

 Grid sends list of visible columns to List service with *IncludeColumns*, so these columns are *included* in selection even if they are view fields.

+> In memory grids can't do this.
+As they don't call services directly, you have to put [MinSelectLevel(SelectLevel.List)] to view fields that you wan't to load for in memory detail grids.

 If you have a ProductGrid that shows SupplierName column its actual ListRequest looks like this:

 ```cs